maupilia/SRT/sphinx/_build/html/_sources/Figures/Check-fig/Check-fig.txt

        .. figure:: srt_meteo.png
 	   :align: center

            The **Meteo Client** window shows the atmospheric temperature and the wind parameters (including wind direction) using a graphic  interface.

-Nuraghe-obs1
+Nuraghe-mng
 ========

        .. _srt_vistaglobale: